mathjax/MathJax-docs/options/input/tex.rst

    This controls whether equations are numbered and how.
 By default it is set to ``'none'`` to be compatible with earlier versions of MathJax where auto-numbering was not performed (so pages will not change their appearance).
-You can change this to ``'AMS'`` for equations numbered as the `AMSmath` package would do, or ``'all'`` to get an equation number for every displayed equation.
+You can change this to ``'ams'`` for equations numbered as the `AMSmath` package would do, or ``'all'`` to get an equation number for every displayed equation.

-.. _tex-TagSide:
+.. _tex-tagSide:
-.. describe:: TagSide: 'right'
+.. describe:: tagSide: 'right'

     This specifies the side on which ``\tag{}`` macros will place the tags, and on which automatic equation numbers will appear.
 Set it to ``'left'`` to place the tags on the left-hand side.

-.. _tex-TagIndent:
+.. _tex-tagIndent:
-.. describe:: TagIndent: "0.8em"
+.. describe:: tagIndent: "0.8em"

     This is the amount of indentation (from the right or left) for the tags produced by the ``\tag{}`` macro or by automatic equation